 Viscose Jersey is a lovely knitted fabric, made from Viscose and 4% Elastane.
 The Jersey can be stretched both ways.
 This fabric is cool and light, therefore would be great for T-Shirts, draped garments, tops and dresses.
 Here is our range of colourful Viscose Jersey.

 Viscose Twill is a lovely fabric with a gorgeous soft drape.
-It has a soft finish with a twill construction visible on the fabric, giving off a lovely effect.
-This is made from 100% Viscose.
-It is light weight, cool and comfortable perfect for garment making such as jackets, tops, skirts and dresses.
+It has a soft finish with a twill construction visible on the fabric, giving a lovely effect.
+It is made from 100% Viscose and is light weight, cool and comfortable, perfect for garment making such as jackets, tops, skirts and dresses.
 Available here is our collection of Viscose Twill.

 A crisp, lightweight, plain weave cotton-like fabric.
 It is appropriate for curtains as well as blouses and dresses.